codeformuenster/codeformuenster.github.io/README.md

 Or run `compass watch` to automatically recompile after saving a file.
 If you intend to run the webserver as well, you don't need to compile the SASS code by hand.
 It is then managed by `bundler`/`jekyll`.

-# Step 2: Generate the Homepage
+# 2. Regenerate the project list

 The project list will be created by fetching all sub-repositories from an organisation at github.